2013-2014 Online & Blended Teacher and Counselor Recognition

 Gilberto Palomino, Denver Online High School

-You can stay in touch with the activities at the Colorado Department of Education (CDE) by signing up for the department’s e-mail news service.
+You can stay in touch with the activities at the CDE by signing up for the department’s e-mail news service.
 News and announcements will be sent directly to your e-mail inbox, letting you stay on top of all the latest updates around CDE.
 You'll receive information about events, announcements and activities from the department along with regular updates about the Colorado Board of Education’s agenda and decisions.